DHatziioanou/simpleepi/README.md

 ## Remove replicate rows
 remove_replicates()

-## Aggregate replicates to a single row
+## Create a line list where each row holds data for one unique ID

 simpleaggregate()

 ## Collect looped itterations of data